wfclark5/wfclark5/README.md

-👨🏻‍💻 &nbsp; **About Me:** A Software Developer and multidisciplinary with a focus in Data Analytics, Data Engineering, DataOps and ML Ops.
+👨🏻‍💻 &nbsp; **About Me:** A Software Developer with a multidisciplinary focus in Data Analytics, Data Engineering, DataOps and ML Ops.

 📚 &nbsp; **Interests**: Sustainability, Population Health, Real Estate, ILS, Reinsurance, Developer Advocacy, OBT, and DevOps.